simple2d/simple2d/README.md

 S2D_ShowCursor(false);
 ```

-### Game controllers and joysticks
+### Game controllers

-There are two types of controller or joystick events captured by the window: axis motion and button presses.
+All game controllers are automatically detected, added, and removed.
+There are two types of events captured by the window: axis motion and button presses.
 When a button is pressed or a joystick moved, the window calls its `on_controller` function.
+Buttons and axes are mapped to a generic Xbox controller layout.

-To capture game controller or joystick input, first define the `on_controller` function and read the event details from the `S2D_Event` structure, for example:
+To capture controller input, first define the `on_controller` function and read the event details from the `S2D_Event` structure, for example:

 ```c
 void on_controller(S2D_Event e) {